More jobs for Tasmanians.

 How many students will benefit?

-The policy is expected to provide 5,000 students with the qualifications they need to find jobs in our fastest growing industries.
+The policy is expected to provide 5,000 students each year with the qualifications they need to find jobs in our fastest growing industries.

 How much will the policy cost?

-The policy will cost $10 million in its first year.
+The policy will cost $40 million over four years.
 The program will then be evaluated in consultation with industry to determine which courses will be prioritised into the future.

 Australian citizens who live in Tasmania.
 Whether you’re looking for a job, an apprenticeship, or a career change, you will be able to access free training in the building and construction, hospitality, aged care and disability services sectors.